 The Community of Practice Phase is an ongoing networking phase in which participants gather, work and network together around concrete projects in order to link the global policy process with local policy needs.
 Projects include organising regional policy initiatives, running new IG training programmes, advancing pressing policy issues, and organising remote hubs during major meetings in order to link the global policy process with local policy needs.
 As an enabler of action-driven communities of practice, DiploFoundation offers many networking resources, including an online community, a blog dedicated to IG, month webinars, and other activities and events.

-New for 2013: Diplo is pleased to introduce Internet Governance as an optional area of specialisation within the Master/Postgraduate Diploma in Contemporary Diplomacy with an Internet Governance specialisation, accredited by the University of Malta.
+As of 2013, Diplo started offering an online Master/Postgraduate Diploma in Contemporary Diplomacy with an Internet Governance specialisation, accredited by the University of Malta.
 This programme introduces current and future Internet policymakers to key issues in Internet governance and policy-making.

 Candidates for this area of specialisation will attend several required courses in the area of Internet governance (Introduction to Internet Governance, eDiplomacy, Cybersecurity, and Infrastructure and Critical Internet Resources) and select their remaining courses from the wide list of diplomacy topics.
 Candidates will write their dissertations on Internet governance-related topics.

-More information, including a Provisional Schedule for 2013, is available here, by clicking on the Course Details tab.
+More information, including a provisional schedule for the next intake, is available here, by clicking on the Course Details tab.